Breakpoint Chlorination and SLAM

 5. Filter Care

-Keep your pump running continuously during SLAM.
-Backwash or clean your filter regularly to remove dead algae and debris.
+Run the pump the whole time.
+Backwash or clean the filter regularly as it loads up with dead algae and debris.

 6. Finish and Balance

-Once CC is near zero and the water is clear, let chlorine levels naturally drop to 1-3 ppm.
-Retest pH, alkalinity, and CYA to ensure proper balance before resuming regular pool use.
+Once CC is near zero and the water is clear, let the chlorine drift back down to 1-3 ppm on its own.
+Retest pH, alkalinity, and CYA and bring them back into range before anyone swims.

 Common Pitfalls and Tips